chrisxfire/chrisxfire.github.io/content/notes/asp.net/fundamentals/hosts.md

         hostConfig.AddCommandLine(args);
     });
 ```
-# App Configuration
+# app configuration
 Call `ConfigureAppConfiguration` on `IHostBuilder.` Available at `HostBuilderContext.Configuration` and as a service from DI.

-# Host Settings for All App Types
+# host settings for all app types
 All of these settings can be set in env vars with `DOTNET_` or `ASPNETCORE_` prefixes:
 | Key                                       | Default                | Env                                       | Alternate way to set                                                            |
 | ----------------------------------------- | ---------------------- | ----------------------------------------- | ------------------------------------------------------------------------------- |